nd-ryan/lexon/docs/ADMIN_SHARED_NODE_DELETION_POLICY.md

 - Removes relationships between the shared node and nodes belonging to each connected case
 - Node remains in Neo4j with all its properties
 - Cases can still be saved (they just won’t reference that node anymore)
+- For each affected case, Postgres is updated to keep case membership and “last published” baselines consistent:
+  - Updates `cases.extracted` (authoritative case membership)
+  - Updates `cases.kg_extracted` when present (published baseline used by KG diff/cleanup)
+  - Updates `kg_submitted_at/by` when `kg_extracted` is updated (keeps `kg_diverged` aligned)

 **UI Message (admin shared nodes page):**
 > ℹ️ **Detach from Cases:** This node will be **detached from all connected cases** but **preserved in the Knowledge Graph**.